Krabi or Phuket – Which one should you visit?

 - Better Healthcare.
 There is a branch of Bangkok Hospital in Phuket which is probably the best hospital in Southern Thailand.
 Though Krabi has an international hospital, they have limited services from what I’ve heard, and often times they send patients to Phuket’s international hospital.

 - Better and More Variety of Beaches.
 Being an island, Phuket has many more and better beaches than Krabi does.
-In Krabi we have marginal beaches which are polluted with heaps of trash.
-There are cleanups by foreigners every couple weeks, but still, the trash is rather depressing.
+In Krabi, we have marginal beaches which are polluted with heaps of trash.
+There are cleanups by foreigners every couple of weeks, but still, the trash is rather depressing.
 Phuket takes better care of their beaches because they have the money to do so, I guess.
 I think all the best beaches are easily reachable by car or motorbike – no need to rent a tuk-tuk or van, unless you’re afraid of driving and then yes, we understand!

 - Fewer People to Deal With!
 Here in Krabi, we have far fewer people in town, in traffic on the streets, and at the best attractions.
 Though, this is changing as we are constantly getting more visitors as the years roll by.
 Traffic is non-existent.
 It’s much safer to ride a motorbike, bicycle, or car in Krabi.
 People are stressed less.
 The atmosphere is much more relaxed than the pressure-cooker feeling of Patong Beach.